sarahstrickman/sarahstrickman-jekyll/_posts/2021-03-17-test-introduction.md

 2. My name is
 3. Sarah

+---
+# To Do

+- Resume stuff (courses, TRANSCRIPT, work experience)
+- remove cart from header

+---

 ### Ultra Beginner's Guide to Using the Developr Jekyll Template

 Adding a new Author